kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrops_monitoring_by_smtp/guide.en-gb.md

 >[!warning]
 >
-> For the sake of this documentation, no authentication has been configured on the SMTP server.
+> For demonstration purposes, authentication has not been configured on the SMTP server.
 > However, for obvious security reasons, we strongly advise you to do so!
 >